atsanna/SimplePowerRegs/v4/README.txt

 at DemandPeripherals.com have a nice 1.875" square layout that is very similar.
 So now I have compatible mounting fixtures, etc.

-And while the outside 1.875 inch dimension is anything but metric, the mounting holes are very close to 40 mm in both directions.
-The holes are 1/8 inch which are suitable for either 4-40 or M3 screws.
+While the outside 1.875 inch dimension sounds anything but metric, the mounting holes are 40 mm in both directions.
+The holes are 1/8 inch, and suitable for either 4-40 or M3 screws.